 J – Before homeschooling I didn’t have much time to myself in the daytime anyway because I took care of my younger daughter.
 My personal time is usually in the evening when the girls are asleep.
 My husband is great about making time for me to go out to coffee shops etc so I can have down time after school some days.
 (He’s just as involved in Ava’s homeschooling when he’s home from work.)

 How do you find time to blog amongst homeschooling?

 S – When you love something you find time for it… usually during the above mentioned quiet time or in the evening.

 B – Our computer is in our main room, so it’s easy for me to multi-task.
 While my daughter is on a break from school, I can pop onto the computer to promote a blog post or write an email.
 Then I can call her back to do her schoolwork.
 Some of her subjects—like handwriting, spelling, and religion—she can do a bit more independently (depending on her attitude that day), so I can keep working on the computer while she’s working and then respond quickly if she needs help.
-I prioritize what needs to get done and try to make the most of times when they are playing nicely together.
+I prioritize what needs to get done and try to make the most of the times when they are playing nicely together.